A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Evaluation of Adversarial Attacks

 \subsection{Evaluation of Adversarial Point Perturbation Attack}

 Figure~\ref{fig:kitti_perturbation_attack} shows the robustness of several state-of-the-art detectors on the KITTI benchmark.
-From the reported results, we have the following observations.
-(1) In general, the most widely used gradient-based attack adopted for perturbation of point cloud can successfully disrupt the 3D detectors.
+From the reported results, we have the following observations: \begin{enumerate}[1)] \item In general, the most widely used gradient-based attack adopted for the perturbation of point clouds can successfully disrupt the 3D detectors.
 For example, the PGD-based point perturbation attack successfully reduces the mAP of the PointPillar from 67.22\% to 4.89\% (i.e., the mAP ratio is 72.82\%) under the PGD-based perturbation attack with $\epsilon$ of 10cm.

-(2) Most of the detectors achieve a similar mAP ratio under the setting of smaller $\epsilon$, while detectors show different levels of robustness against point perturbation attack when the magnitude of the perturbation is larger.
-(3) As $\epsilon$ increases, the performance degradation of detectors becomes severe against three types of gradient-guided adversarial attacks.
-The iterative attack (MI-FGM and PGD) is more effective than the single-step attack (FGM).
-On the most effective PGD-based attack (Figure~\ref{fig:kitti_perturbation_attack}(c)), the robustness of models varies significantly—PointPillar, 3DSSD, and PointRCNN are more vulnerable to adversarial examples.
-Besides, we also test the robustness of detectors on the waymo validation set as shown in Figure~\ref{fig:waymo_perturbation_attack}.
-The detectors show similar relative rankings of robustness, which proves that the robustness is highly correlated with the structure and properties of the detector.
-We detailedly discuss the robustness of different networks in Section~\ref{sec:robustness_of_networks}.
+\item Most of the detectors achieve a similar mAP ratio under the setting of smaller $\epsilon$, while detectors show different levels of robustness against the point perturbation attack when the magnitude of the perturbation is larger.

+\item As $\epsilon$ increases, the performance degradation of detectors becomes severe against three types of gradient-guided adversarial attacks.
+Iterative attacks (MI-FGM and PGD) are more effective than the single-step attack (FGM).
+On the most effective PGD-based attack (Figure~\ref{fig:kitti_perturbation_attack}(c)), the robustness of models varies significantly.
+Among the detectors, PointPillar, 3DSSD, and PointRCNN prove to be more vulnerable to adversarial examples.
-\textit{Qualitative results}.
-Figure~\ref{fig:deformation_versus_epsilon} visualizes the deformation of point cloud under point perturbation attack with various $\epsilon$ values.
-Figure~\ref{fig:vis_perturbation_on_different_models} present the detection results under PGD-based point perturbation attack with different $\epsilon$ values.
-We can observe the detector achieves worse detection results with more false-positive boxes and objects not detected when the $\epsilon$ value of perturbation increases.
-On the other hand, the adversarial attack shows the strongest attack performance on the point-based detectors, i.e., PointRCNN.
-Figure~\ref{fig:vis_different_perturbation_attack} shows the detection results of PointRCNN under different types of point perturbation attacks, we can observe that the PGD-based attack achieves the strongest attack performance.